cloudflare/cloudflare-docs/content/workers/runtime-apis/tail-event.md

 - `event.traces` {{<type>}}array{{</type>}}

   - An array of [`TailItems`](/workers/runtime-apis/tail-event/#tailitems).
 One `TailItem` is collected for each event that triggers a Worker.
-For Workers for Platforms customers with a Tail Worker installed on the Dispatch Worker, `events` will contain two elements: one for the Dispatch Worker and one for the User Worker.
+For Workers for Platforms customers with a Tail Worker installed on the dynamic dispatch Worker, `events` will contain two elements: one for the dynamic dispatch Worker and one for the user Worker.

 - {{<code>}}event.waitUntil(promise{{<param-type>}}Promise{{</param-type>}}){{</code>}} : {{<type>}}void{{</type>}}